akofman/cordova-plugin-permissionScope/README.md

 ![](https://cloud.githubusercontent.com/assets/579922/15592265/95a4e0f0-23a2-11e6-8b58-44e9d858963a.jpeg)

-Here it the default version :
+Here is the default version :

 ![](https://cloud.githubusercontent.com/assets/579922/15592266/97be6640-23a2-11e6-9213-68a3321f20b8.jpeg)